mastermanav09/mastermanav09/README.md

 ###

 <h4 align="left">Hi 👋!
-My name is Manav Naharwal.
-A Seasoned Software Developer with a penchant for tackling complex challenges and a robust foundation in the software industry.
-Holds a Bachelor Degree in Information Technology.
-Proven track record as a Software Development Engineer and Intern at BYJU'S, complemented by additional internship experiences.
-Proficient in cutting-edge technologies encompassing both front-end and back-end development.
-Eager to leverage my expertise to advance and refine software solutions.
-Actively pursuing fresh challenges and seeking opportunities for professional growth within a dynamic and collaborative work setting.</h4>
+I am Manav Naharwal, a graduate from USICT with a specialization in Information Technology.
+Proven track record as a Software Development Engineer at BYJU'S, complemented by additional internship experiences.
+Proficient in cutting-edge technologies spanning both front-end and back-end development.
+Alongside my professional pursuits, I engage in competitive programming and have garnered commendable ratings across various platforms like Codeforces, Codechef and Leetcode.
+Additionally, I possess strong skills in data structures and algorithms.

+In my approach to work, I uphold values of persistence, curiosity, and altruism.
+I believe in the power of continuous learning and collaboration to drive meaningful contributions.

+Currently, I am actively seeking fresh challenges and opportunities for professional growth within a dynamic and collaborative work environment.</h4>

 ###